ansible/awx/docs/tasks.md

 #### Send Notifications

-When a user creates a notification at `/api/v2/notifications/`, they can assign it to any of the various objects that support it (_i.e._, all variants of Job Templates as well as Organizations and Projects).
+When a user creates a notification template in `/api/v2/notification_templates`, they can assign it to any of the various objects that support it (_i.e._, Job Templates).
 They can also set the appropriate trigger level for when they want the notification task to run (_e.g._, error, success, or any).
+When the object that the notification was attached to runs and triggers the notification template, it sends a notification, and the action of sending it is recorded in `/api/v2/notifications/`.

 Notifications assigned at certain levels will inherit traits defined on parent objects in different ways.
 For example, ad hoc commands will use notifications defined on the Organization that the inventory is associated with.